 Carefully crafted and streamlined menus and service

-- Quick-service, hot-food options, with some prepackaged food at peak times.
+- Hot-food options with some prepackaged food at peak times.

 - Our traditional salad bars, build-your-own bars, soup stations, condiments and bakery items will be pre-packaged or staff-served.